-Ana-esthetics and Operating Room the explanations are just fantastic but it could be better to find the clear way of demonstrating eg. that of first aid.
+Ana-esthetics and Operating Room the explanations are just fantastic but it could be better to find the clear way of demonstrating eq. that of first aid.

-- 4. What could be improved on the course?
-Introduce another section per unit which will be answered through explanations not multiple choice. - 5.
-On a scale of 1- 10, how likely are you to recommend the Programme?
-Very Unlikely 1 2 3 4 5 6 7 8 9 10 Very Likely - On scale of 1- 10, how likely are you to take any future Medical Aid International Programmes?
-Very Unlikely 1 2 3 4 5 6 7 8 9 10 Very Likely - On a scale of 1-10, how has the course entirety (including textbooks and toolboxes) effected your practice on a day to day basis?
-Not at All 1 2 3 4 5 6 7 8 9 10 Drastically unity, 0,10,11. because these units shows how to protect every one, and functionality of the defibrillator and the operating and anaesthetics equipment are very important and all must have a maximum hygiene for patient life security.
+Introduce another section per unit which will be answered through explanations not multiple choice.

+- 5. On a scale of 1-10, how likely are you to recommend the Programme?
+Very Unlikely 1 2 3 4 5 6 7 8 9 10 Very Likely - 6.
+On scale of 1- 10, how likely are you to take any future Medical Aid International Programmes?

+7. On a scale of 1-10, how has the course entirety (including textbooks and toolboxes) effected your practice on a day to day basis?